zalando/zalando.github.io/resources/Zalando-Github-Organisations.md

   - Pull Requests are not encouraged as the team can work direcly on master
   - CODEOWNERS file is not enforced by default
   - Git Flow best practices not enforced due to above - altho somewhat covered with Zappr
   - Code Reviews are exposed to the entire organisation
+    - this makes it hard to assign to the right person
+    - ideally only team members or collaborators for this project is a reviewer
   - no status checks are added by default

 While the above does not hinder team collaboration, nor represents a security treat, it does